Technical Program: Focus Topics

 Actinides and Rare Earths (AC)

-The “Fundamental Discoveries in Heterogeneous Catalysis” (HC) focus topic highlights recent advances in the understanding of the atomic and molecular basis for heterogeneously catalyzed reactions on solid surfaces.
-This will be the third time the HC focus topic has been organized, and is coordinated with the Surface Science Division (SSD).
-Emphasis this year will be on facilitating dialogue between surface science-based and more applied communities studying heterogeneously catalyzed systems.
-Session topics include theoretical models, nanoscale structures, gas-surface dynamics, and other novel studies of active surfaces.
-The symposium will highlight connections among theoretical and experimental approaches with the goal of revealing key details of the fundamental chemistry and physics underlying heterogeneous catalysis.
+The Fundamental Discoveries in Heterogeneous Catalysis (HC) focus topic highlights recent advances in the understanding of the atomic and molecular basis for heterogeneously-catalyzed reactions on solid surfaces.
+This will be the fourth time the HC Focus Topic has been organized.
+This year, HC is coordinated with the Surface Science (SS) Division, and the 2D Materials (2D) and Energy Transition (TL) Focus Topics.
+Emphasis will be on facilitating dialogue between surface science-based and applied communities studying heterogeneously-catalyzed systems.
+In addition to previous session topics including theoretical models, nanoscale structures, gas-surface dynamics, and other novel studies of active surfaces, several new areas will be explored.
+New sessions will focus on machine learning and artificial intelligence, building catalysts inspired by nature, exotic surfaces, and as well as challenges for energy production in line with the Symposium theme on energy transition.
+HC will highlight connections among theoretical and experimental approaches with the goal of revealing key details of the fundamental chemistry and physics underlying heterogeneous catalysis.
 Of particular interest are developments in chemical understanding, atomic-level details, and predictive models of reactions catalyzed by metal surfaces.